indro-robotics/Documentation/source/ROS/Tutorials/Create_Python_Node.rst

 **WHAT IS A NODE**

 A node is a process that performs computation.
-A node is an executable program inside the Robot.
-There are many nodes inside one robot, and they all communicate with eachother.
-Nodes are an extreamly useful functionality of ROS as they reduce code complexity for the developer.
+For example, a node could control the motion plan, or the camera driver of a robot.
+There exists many different nodes inside one robot, each with a unique task and able to communicate with eachother.

-A package as discussed, is an independent unit inside of a robot.
-A package is empty however, and you need to create nodes inside packages before anything can happen.
-For example, if a robot has a camera package, where the package handles the camera operations as an independent unit from the others, you can create nodes inside this package.
-The camera package needs a driver node, as well as an image processing node.
-The nodes communicate using ROS communication functionalities.
-You can also have nodes from seperate packages communicate with eachother as well.
-For example, the image processing node may send data to a motion planning package node.

 **CREATE PYTHON NODE**